Certification - Club Management Diploma (CMDip) and Certifed Club Manager (CCM)

 At least half of these must be Education Credits.
 CMDips and CCMs meeting these requirements will have maintained the designation for another five-year period.

-CCM Eligibility Regulations To Get Tougher
+CCM Eligibility Regulations

 Those wishing to sit the CCM exam on any of the above dates must submit their completed registration forms to CMAE Education Administrator Sharon Reekie prior to the closing date for each exam detailed above.
-Her email address is: email@example.com.
+Sharon's email address is: email@example.com.